inkle/ink/Documentation/WritingWithInk.md

 ## 4) Multivalued Lists

-The following examples have all included one deliberate untruth, which we'll now remove.
+The previous examples have all included one deliberate untruth, which we'll now remove.
 Lists - and variables containing list values - do not have to contain only one value.

 ### Lists are boolean sets